JocysCom/UMQF/MORA/analysis/enders-game/entities/hive-queen-actions.md

 UMQ_final(a,e) = +0.30

 ### 2 Humanity - gift of knowledge/forgiveness

+Context: The Hive Queen gave humanity the gift of the "Speaker for the Dead" book through Ender, changing human morality.

 - ΔOS = +0.10 (The "Speaker for the Dead" book changes human morality)
 - VSA(Humanity) = 0.55